fwjmath/BijectiveMap/README.md

 # BijectiveMap

 A Sagemath class for bijective operations of combinatorial maps

 It is based on rotation systems.
 Every operation is done by corners.
 When an edge is drawed horizontaly, the related corners are those on the lower-left and upper-right.
 The root corner is always 0.

+Usage examples can be found in the notebook `BijectiveMap-sample.ipynb`.

 The following functions are provided: